twl8n/content-mgr-clj/README.md

   that might be accidentally checked in.

 - 2021-02-08 Var owner and field page.owner is unused.
 Clean up.

+(done) 2021-02-27 Use github.com/twl8n/machine as the state machine module.
+Remove all code that isn't part of the content manager from this repo.

 (done) 2021-02-07 Create an export directory config file ~/.cmgr